How To Choose the Right Vanilla

 - Best Uses for Pure Vanilla Extract - Cookies, brownies, cakes, muffins, frostings, sauces

-- Pure Vanilla Extract Substitutes - Use 1 tablespoon of vanilla bean paste or 1 vanilla bean for every 1 tablespoon of vanilla extract
+- Pure Vanilla Extract Substitutes - Use 1 Tbsp. of vanilla bean paste or 1 vanilla bean for every 1 Tbsp. of vanilla extract

 4. Imitation Vanilla